 Now, to build sexy legs that are gorgeous and well-rounded with that sexy ham/quad split that ties into your glutes you are going to have to squat!
 Yes, the squat is the daddy, and I mean the king of all leg exercises.
 The squat targets ALL the muscles in the legs and glutes in one motion.
 I mean, if you want to knock it out of the ball-park, start your leg training off with squats.

-These 2 Squatting Details Can Improve Your Squat and Overall Leg Development a Full 20%!
+Improve Your Overall Leg Development a Full 20%!

 NOW… Be cautious of your form when you squat.
 FIRST, squatting is a lower body movement so we want to keep the focus and tension on the lower body.
 How do we do that?
 We minimize upper body involvement.

 You see, the problem is that when most people squat they just put the bar on the base of their neck and start squatting.
 THIS IS NOT ONLY WRONG, IT MAKES YOU WEAKER.
 IT’S POOR FORM AND CAN LEAD TO INJURY!